Nesvilab/FragPipe/docs/tutorial_convert.md

 3. Select an output directory (where you want to mzML files to be generated).
 4. Set the output file format to 'mzML', and check the box for '**Combine ion mobility scans**'.
 The boxes for 'Write index', 'TPP compatibility', and 'Use zlib compression' should also be checked.
 5. Add '**peakPicking**' and '**scanSumming**' filters.
-6. Press 'Start' to begin converting your files.
+7. Press 'Start' to begin converting your files.

+**Note:** with '**scanSumming**' enabled, there is no ion mobility array in the converted file.
+Thus, the file is not suitable for MS1-based quantification.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/10.jpg)